gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 The discovery agent can auto-discover EKS-managed clusters in the AWS account it has credentials for by matching their resource tags and regions.
 For now, the discovery of connected clusters is out of the scope of this RFD.

 Authentication on an EKS cluster happens using short-lived tokens associated with the IAM role that the Kubernetes Service is using.
-Conversely, authorization on EKS clusters occurs by matching the IAM role against a database of mappings between IAM roles/users and Kubernetes RBAC users/groups.
+Authorization also occurs by matching the IAM role against a database of mappings between IAM roles/users and Kubernetes RBAC users/groups.
 The database is a Configmap - `configmap/aws-auth` in `kube-system` namespace - within the cluster.
 It means that before Teleport can access the cluster, its IAM role must be included in the Configmap.
-This situation limits the Teleport automatic Discovery because Teleport cannot configure the access it needs on its own and requires manual actions by a cluster administrator.
+This situation limits the Teleport automatic Discovery because Teleport cannot configure the access it needs on its own and requires manual actions by the cluster administrator.

 By default, the cluster creator and every member that shares his IAM role or federated user have immediate access to the cluster as `system:masters`.
 This rule is enforced by [AWS IAM authenticator][awsiamauthenticator] and cannot be seen or edited by manipulating `configmap/aws-auth` since it is hidden.